nl4opt/nl4opt.github.io/pages/submissions.md

 # How to Submit

+## Leaderboard Updates
+The submissions will be evaluated on every Wednesday and Friday on the [anywhere on earth (AoE)](https://www.timeanddate.com/time/zones/aoe) time zone.
+Please refer to our [Leaderboard Page](https://nl4opt.github.io/leaderboard/) for updates on the current top submissions.

-## GPU Instance
+## GPU Instance (Updated)
-We will use a GPU instance on Lambda Labs to test your submissions, the instance has 1x A6000 (48GB) with 14 vCPUs, and 100 GiB RAM.
-Please feel free to test your code on the their server to ensure your submissions are successful.
+We will use the [Lambda Labs' GPU Cloud](https://lambdalabs.com/service/gpu-cloud) to test the submissions, the instance we use has 1x RTX6000 (24GB) with 14 vCPUs, and 46 GiB RAM.
+We encourage the participants to test their scripts on the GPU instance to ensure successful submissions.

 ## Instructions